pallets/click/docs/options.rst

 For instance, this is the case when you want to have a ``--version`` parameter that prints out the version and then exits the application.

+Note: an actual implementation of a ``--version`` parameter that is reusable is available in Click as :func:`click.version_option`.
+The code here is merely an example of how to implement such a flag.

 In such cases, you need two concepts: eager parameters and a callback.
 An eager parameter is a parameter that is handled before others, and a callback is what executes after the parameter is handled.
 The eagerness